Caesar-github/mpv/DOCS/man/vf.rst

     ``<interlaced-only>``
         :no:  Deinterlace all frames.
         :yes: Only deinterlace frames marked as interlaced (default).

+    ``reversal-bug=<yes|no>``
+        :no:  Use the API as it was interpreted by older Mesa drivers.
+While this interpretation was more obvious and inuitive, it was apparently wrong, and not shared by Intel driver developers.
+        :yes: Use Intel interpretation of surface forward and backwards references (default).
+This is what Intel drivers and newer Mesa drivers expect.
+Matters only for the advanced deinterlacing algorithms.

 ``vdpaupp``
     VDPAU video post processing.
 Works with ``--vo=vdpau`` and ``--vo=opengl``